vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 git tag -s -m Ubuntu-kvm-4.15.0-1031.31 Ubuntu-kvm-4.15.0-1031.31
 ```

-### Tagging - cranky-tag
+### Tagging - `cranky tag`

-For now, just run "cranky-close", then copy and execute the last "git tag"
+For now, just run `cranky close`, then copy and execute the last "git tag"
 output line.
 See procedure above.

-### Testing builds - cranky-test-build
+### Testing builds - `cranky test-build`

 Uses the "git-build-kernel" method to test-build the tip of the kernel branch
 currently checked out.

 Example:
 ```
-cranky-test-build -f -a all kathleen
+cranky test-build -f -a all kathleen
 ```

 Make sure to specify "-a all" for official builds, we want to make sure the
-kernel builds in all architectures, otherwise cranky-test-build would build
+kernel builds in all architectures, otherwise `cranky test-build` would build
 the kernel only for the host's architecture.

 **Note** crank-turners need to add the following host entry to /etc/hosts
-before running the example command: "cranky-test-build -f -a all kathleen"
+before running the example command: `cranky test-build -f -a all kathleen`
 10.246.72.52 kathleen

 **Note 2** kathleen in the example above represents both a git remote name,
 which by default matches the name of the remote build host.

-### Prepare meta packages - cranky-prepare-meta
+### Prepare meta packages - `cranky prepare-meta`

 Currently this step must be done manually, calling the "./update-version"
 scripts from "linux-meta" and "linux-signed" (the addition repositories
-cloned via "cranky-checkout").
+cloned via `cranky checkout`).

 Example: